Academy of Nutrition and Dietetics: Controversies

 The Academy of Nutrition and Dietetics has been criticised for its connections to the pharmaceutical industry, including an inquiry from Senator Chuck Grassley.

 In 1982, the organisation faced mass resignations from members over a decision to support President Ronald Reagan's cuts in food stamps and school lunch programs.
-The decision was largely a political trade-off; the Reagan administration agreed to drop its proposal to deregulate nursing homes in exchange for the Academy's support of the school lunch and food stamp cuts.
+The decision was largely a political trade-off; the Reagan administration agreed to drop its proposal to deregulate nursing homes in exchange for the academy's support of the school lunch and food stamp cuts.

-The Academy was selected for Department of Defence funding to work with the Council of State Governments' National Centre for Interstate Compacts on an interstate license compact for the nutrition and dietetics profession.
+The academy was selected for Department of Defence funding to work with the Council of State Governments' National Centre for Interstate Compacts on an interstate license compact for the nutrition and dietetics profession.

-The Academy works with policy leaders at every level of government to promote health and reduce the burden of chronic disease through nutrition services and interventions.
-It public policy priorities for 2024-2026 include:
+The academy works with policy leaders at every level of government to promote health and reduce the burden of chronic disease through nutrition services and interventions.
+Its public policy priorities for 2024-2026 include: